Legal Resources Frequently Asked Questions

 Can the broker also be the listing agent in a situation where the broker is acting as a dual agent?

+The first way is for the broker to assign the listing to another agent in the office who will then be the seller’s intra-company agent, while the broker serves in the role of the dual agent.
 The second way to make it work is to avoid dual agency for this property.
 If the broker elects to continue to represent the seller as the listing agent, the brokerage may withdraw its representation of the buyer, continue to represent the seller, and offer to assist the (now unrepresented) buyer as the seller’s agent.
-You must be careful to perform only “ministerial acts” on behalf of the buyer (see FAQ #1).
+You must be careful to perform only “ministerial acts” on behalf of the buyer.
 Another option, should the buyer prefer to be represented, would be to refer the buyer to another brokerage.

 See Brokers Act §17–530.1(b)(1)(vii).